peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch3-Lists-Stacks-and-Queue/ch3.md

   - Can look the method call and method return as left parethesis and righ parethesis
   - The information saved is called either **activation record** or **stack frame**
   - **Tail Recursion**: a recursive call at the last line.
 Better to avoid or convert it to other form

+## The Queue ADT

+- Basic operations:
+  - enqueue: Insert an element at the end of the list (called the **rear**)
+  - dequeue: Deletes (and returns) the element at the start of the list (known as the **front**)
+- For array implementation of Queues, we can consider the circular array

+### Applications

+- Jobs send to a line printer are placed on a queue
+- Lines at ticket counters are queue